jasny/jquery.smartbanner/README.md

 ## Options ##
     $().smartbanner({
         title: null, // What the title of the app should be in the banner (defaults to apple-touch-icon)
-        author: null, // What the author of the app should be in the banner (defaults to domain name)
+        author: null, // What the author of the app should be in the banner (defaults to author meta or hostname)
         price: 'Free', // Price of the app
-        inAppStore: 'In de App Store', // Text of price for iOS
+        inAppStore: 'In the App Store', // Text of price for iOS
         inGooglePlay: 'In Google Play', // Text of price for Android
         icon: null, // The URL of the icon (defaults to <link>)
         iconGloss: null, // Force gloss effect for iOS even for precomposed